Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 Pine Creek Fudge & Espresso

-Pine Creek Fudge is a family-owned confectionery shop that is known for its rich and creamy homemade fudge.
+Pine Creek Fudge is a family-owned confectionery shop known for its rich and creamy homemade fudge.
 The fudge is made fresh right in the store using real ingredients, not artificial flavorings.

 The menu also includes a variety of other baked goods, breakfast sandwiches, quiches, coffee, and more.